 Whether you are after a natural sweetness or bitterness, or simply looking for a warm fresh flavor, your choice of coffee bean will be the main factor that influences the taste.
 In this article we will be looking at the different types of beans, and how to ensure you get the ones that suit your needs.

 While all coffee originated in Ethiopia, there are now over 25 million producers of coffee in the world across 50 different countries.
 Even though some of these, of course, will be growing the same type of bean, variances in climate, soil type, and the way it is harvested means that beans from each place will taste slightly different.

-There are two main types of bean to be aware of; Robusta and Arabica.
+There are two main types of bean: Robusta and Arabica.

 About 75% of the beans produced in the world are Arabica, and they are known as a more gourmet offering than other types.
 Arabica coffees are more aromatic and flavorsome, and will usually be named after the country or region they have come from.

 Robusta beans, on the other hand, account for 20% of world coffee production and are a lower quality than Arabica, but able to be grown at lower altitudes.
 They have twice as much caffeine in them as Arabica beans have, and are much easier to grow because they are more disease resistant than other beans and have a higher yield.
 The flavor is normally thought to be less pleasant than that of Arabica beans.